SMART: Submodular Data Mixture Strategy for Instruction Tuning

 \subsection{Data for Instruction Tuning}

-Following \citet{wang2023data}, we summarize the related work in three categories --- data quality, data quantity, and task composition. \paragraph{Data Quantity} Research diverges on scaling instruction data quantity, with some advocating for limited data\citep{zhou2023lima,chen2023maybe} to expose pretraining knowledge, while others argue for scaling up\citep{wei2021finetuned,sanh2021multitask}.
+Following \citet{wang2023data}, we summarize the related work in three categories --- data quality, data quantity, and task composition.

+\paragraph{Data Quantity} Research diverges on scaling instruction data quantity, with some advocating for limited data~\citep{zhou2023lima,chen2023maybe} to expose pretraining knowledge, while others argue for scaling up~\citep{wei2021finetuned,sanh2021multitask}.
 According to \citet{ji2023exploring,dong2023abilities,yuan2023scaling,song2023dynamics}, the impact of scaling varies across tasks and model abilities.~\citet{alshikh2023becoming} also introduce a metric for instruction following ability, and suggest an early stopping criterion for instruction-tuning.

-\paragraph{Data Quality} High-quality data is crucial in instruction tuning\citep{chia2023instructeval,ding2023enhancing,zhou2023lima}. \citet{wang2023harnessing} use perplexity to select suitable instructions generated by models, while \citet{li2023self} employ the language model itself to augment and curate high-quality training examples to improve its performance. \citet{cao2023instruction} propose InstructionMining, utilizing natural language indicators to predict inference loss as a proxy for data quality without human intervention and select the best subset based on this. \citet{chen2023alpagasus} introduce AlpaGasus, which uses a strong LLM to select high-quality subsets. \citet{lu2023self} and \citet{madaan2024self} also leverage the power of fine-tuned LLM itself to evaluate the quality of instructions.~\citet{attendu2023nlu} employs dynamic data subset selection by filtering out unimportant samples \textit{during} finetuning, based on an extended EL2N metric\citep{paul2021deep,fayyaz2022bert}. \citet{taori2023stanford} propose \#InsTag to assess instruction diversity in SFT datasets using ChatGPT.
+\paragraph{Data Quality} High-quality data is crucial in instruction tuning~\citep{chia2023instructeval,ding2023enhancing,zhou2023lima}. \citet{wang2023harnessing} use perplexity to select suitable instructions generated by models, while \citet{li2023self} employ the language model itself to augment and curate high-quality training examples to improve its own performance. \citet{cao2023instruction} propose InstructionMining, utilizing natural language indicators to predict inference loss as a proxy for data quality without human intervention and select the best subset based on this. \citet{chen2023alpagasus} introduce AlpaGasus, which uses a strong LLM to select high-quality subsets. \citet{lu2023self} and \citet{madaan2024self} also leverage the power of fine-tuned LLM itself to evaluate the quality of instructions.~\citet{attendu2023nlu} employs dynamic data subset selection by filtering out unimportant samples \textit{during} finetuning, based on an extended EL2N metric~\citep{paul2021deep,fayyaz2022bert}. \citet{taori2023stanford} propose \#InsTag to assess instruction diversity in SFT datasets using ChatGPT.
 Additionally, \citet{wan2023explore} propose Explore-Instruct, utilizing LLMs to actively explore domain-specific spaces and gather diverse instruction-tuning data. \citet{wu2023self} select new data points that are distinct from existing ones in the model embedding space, augmenting the training dataset iteratively to enhance diversity within subsets.